Why would a translation help to promote my business?

-Whilst many foreigners appear to speak very good English, for all those who do, there are many more that don't.
-Of these, many will be able to understand and communicate enough to make bookings, etc., but will not be able to study texts which describe your product or services.
-If you want to increase the number of foreign customers, addressing such customers in their own language will definitely be a major advantage for your businesses.
+Whilst many foreigners appear to speak very good English, for all those who do, there are many more that don’t.
+Of these, many will be able to understand and communicate enough for basic transactions, but will not be able to study texts which describe your product or services.
+If you want to increase the number of foreign customers, addressing such customers in their own language will be a major advantage for your businesses.

 To start the translation process the translator reads through the entire document to get a clear idea of content and style of the source text.

 If the text contains specific vocabulary, technical terms or is of a very technical nature, this is the time when research will be done and translation memory software used.
 It is also when you as a client can assist in the process by providing company specific vocabulary or existing material in the target language.